 Choice of deflators.
 Table 9 identifies countries' usage of hedonic methods in constructing price indices for software, IT equipment and communications equipment.
 Several countries employ hedonic techniques to deflate IT equipment expenditure.
 Presently, only the United States uses a hedonic pricing model for pre-packaged software.
 Other countries apply either an input-based deflator (such as a wage index for programmers) or use other investment price series (e.g., for hardware) as approximations.
 The input-based deflation method is more likely to overstate the price change of software because it cannot reflect quality improvements.
-Applying the hardware-related deflator could mean overstating the price change of software: where price indices for hardware and software have been established separately, software price indices fell less rapidly than price indices for software.
-We use the United States' overall software deflator to construct harmonised price indices for software investment across countries which may not be accurate.
+Applying the hardware-related deflator could mean overstating the price change of software: where price indices for hardware and software have been established separately, software price indices fell less rapidly than price indices for hardware.
+We use the United States' overall software deflator to construct harmonised price indices for software.
+This implies an assumption of similar composition (own-account, standard reproduced and customised) of software investment across countries which may not be accurate 14.